Acting Is Acting, Right?

 Method actors, meanwhile, are less controlled, making room for a little bit of improvisation and less attention to detail when it comes to the action that takes its course.
 With Classical Acting, you memorise your lines and you don't deviate from the script, so performances are solid and what one can expect when going to watch a play of this kind.

-Even though it has quite rigid rules, audiences have loved this style of acting for centuries so it clearly has a good impact on spectators!
+Even though it has quite rigid rules, audiences have loved this style of acting for centuries - for a long stretch of the history of theatre - so it clearly has a good impact on spectators!

 Method Acting encompasses a range of techniques formulated by Strasberg in order to develop a cognitive and psychological understanding of the actor's character, bringing to the surface raw and powerful emotions.
 The individual is urged to draw on their own experiences to identify personally with their role, so it is also based Stanislavski's ideas (as are the Stella Adler and Sanford Meisner techniques which are seen as different from the Method Acting umbrella).